philbit/PackageStates.jl/README.md

 └───────────────┴────────────────────────────────────────────────────────────────────────────────────┘
 ```

-We see that the source was not modified, but a different version was actually loaded in the `env_old` environment (as a dependency of JLD2).
+We see that the source was not modified, but that this version was loaded in the `env_old` environment (as a dependency of JLD2), where it corresponded exactly to the requested version.

 ## State diffing
 Besides `recorded_modules` and `state`, there are convenience functions to compare states: